HashNuke/rotor/README.md

 * `concat(files)` - concats contents of files and returns a string
 * `write_to(contents, output_path)` - writes the contents to the file path specified in output path

 You can also write your own.
-Check the *"Writing custom actions"* section below.
+Check the *"Writing custom rotors"* section below.

 ### Other stuff